Prisma Health launched The Hernia Center to deliver protocol-driven care in a collaborative environment.

 For general surgeons nationwide, hernia repairs are behind only endoscopy as the most common outpatient procedure.
-In the Upstate, hernia inquiries are the third most requested topic posed to the GHS information telephone line, and GHS projects that the number of outpatient hernia surgeries will increase 23 percent between 2007 and 2012.
+In the Upstate, hernia inquiries are the third most requested topic posed to the Prisma Health information telephone line, and Prisma Health projects that the number of outpatient hernia surgeries will increase 23 percent between 2007 and 2012.

-With the establishment of The Hernia Center, GHS has standardized the approach to hernia surgery through a focus on minimally invasive surgery techniques, surgical education, procedure outcomes analysis and involvement in clinical trials and biomaterials research.
+With the establishment of The Hernia Center, Prisma Health has standardized the approach to hernia surgery through a focus on minimally invasive surgery techniques, surgical education, procedure outcomes analysis and involvement in clinical trials and biomaterials research.

 The center has allowed several other general surgeons with an interest in hernia care to participate by contributing their hernia surgery outcomes data to help identify best practices and potential problems in approaches to hernia repair.
-They also can participate in hands-on training and education with GHS’ top hernia specialists, including the center’s co-directors, Alfredo Carbonell, D.O., FACS, FACOS, and William Cobb, M.D., FACS.
+They also can participate in hands-on training and education with Prisma Health’s top hernia specialists, including the center’s co-directors, Alfredo Carbonell, DO, FACS, FACOS, and William Cobb, MD, FACS.

 With a goal of improving hernia surgery quality through better understanding of the specialty, the center wants to collect outcomes data for all types of hernia surgeries, including operations for first-time inguinal or ventral/incisional repair (the most common type of hernia surgery) as well as procedures for more complex repairs.